Back to Blog

 • Apps available but gated with friction

-• Choose your friction: deep breaths, pushups, or time delays
+• Choose your friction: deep breaths, pushups, time delays

 • Session-based access with time budgets